vdubya/BIMJSON/README.md

 ####Extended Features:
 - In addition to the values possible in the GeoJSON geometry object, BIMJSON adds another geometry type `"ComplexPolygon"` that contains one or more `"arcs"` (round shapes) (more about this extension below)
-- The feature type `"feature"` has been extended with the following feature types with the same requirements as the original type to describe the hierarchical level within a BIM:
+- The feature type `"Feature"` has been extended with the following feature types with the same requirements as the original type to describe the hierarchical level within a BIM:
   - `"Site"`
   - `"Building"`
   - `"Floor"`
   - `"Space"`
   - `"Component"`
+- The first `"properties"` attribute specifies the above `"featureType"`
-- The `"Site"`, `"Building"`, `"Floor"`, `"Space"` and `"Component"` features shall include a member containing the unique identifier of the parent object with the names `"site_id"`, `"building_id"`, `"floor_id"`, `"space_id"` and `"component_id"`.
+- The `"Site"`, `"Building"`, `"Floor"`, `"Space"` and `"Component"` features shall include a property containing the unique identifier of the parent object with the names `"site_id"`, `"building_id"`, `"floor_id"`, `"space_id"` and `"component_id"`.
 - The `"FeatureCollection"` of GeoJSON has been extended with with a type `"AttributeCollection"` for non-geometric data collections needed to represent the data in BIM.
-They may be of one of the following types:
+They may be of one of the following `"attributeType"`:
   - `"System"`
   - `"ComponentType"`
   - `"Zone"`